POINT OF INFORMATION

 Request for Official Time

-must either deny the official time in writing to the Union or reschedule
+either deny the official time in writing to the Union or reschedule the official time.

 SICK LEAVE LETTERS